Qbject/six-dot-bot/README.md

 For a detailed and comprehensive reference of the classes, methods, and interfaces used in this application, please refer to our [API Reference](docs/api-reference.md).
 This also includes the guidelines to [extend the bot with the own blocks](docs/api-reference.md#adding-new-block-types).

+## Try it

+If you want to see the bot/Mini App in action, it's running publicly on [https://t.me/sixdotbot](https://t.me/sixdotbot).

 ## License

 Licensed under [MIT License](LICENSE)